Bob Roth: Career

-Roth is the author of Maharishi Mahesh Yogi's Transcendental Meditation and the 2018 New York Times bestseller Strength in Stillness: The Power of Transcendental Meditation.
-As CEO of the David Lynch Foundation, Roth has helped bring Transcendental Meditation to more than one million students in underserved schools in 35 countries, to military veterans and their families who suffer from post-traumatic stress, and to women and children who are survivors of domestic violence.
-Roth also directs the Center for Health and Wellness, which is bringing meditation to Fortune 100 companies, government agencies, and nonprofit organizations.
-Roth is the host of the iHeartRadio podcast “Stay Calm,” and on his Sirius XM radio show, Success without Stress, Roth sits down with prominent meditators to discuss their practices and the influence of Transcendental Meditation on their lives.
-Roth has spoken about the “science of meditation" to industry leaders at such gatherings as Google Zeitgeist, Aspen Ideas Festival, Aspen Brain Conference, Wisdom 2.0, Summit, Global Wellness Summit, and CURA's Unite To Cure at The Vatican.

 Personal life

 Roth resides in New York, N.Y.
 He has three siblings: his sister, Ellen, and brothers Bill and Tom.
 Having grown up in the San Francisco Bay Area, Roth is a fan of the San Francisco Giants and Golden State Warriors.
 He idolized Willie Mays in his youth and is a big fan of Stephen Curry today.

 Awards

 In 2015, Roth was the recipient of the Disruptor Award from the Tribeca Disruptive Innovation Awards for David Lynch Foundation's innovative work serving at-risk populations.